titoBouzout/angelia.io/readme.md

 ## Rooms

+### Via a `Rooms` list

 1. Create a room class that extends `Room`
 2. Create a room list that will allow joining sockets
 3. Join a socket in a room, a socket may join multiple rooms.
 Rooms are created when the `id` of the room doesn't exists, and deleted when there are no sockets in the room and the room doesn't have the flag `persistent`
-4. a socket will leave automatically all rooms on disconnection
+4. A socket will leave automatically all rooms on disconnection
 5. `socket.rooms` is a set with all the rooms the socket joined
 6. `id` is assigned to the room on creation